 1) The Spectacular Spider Web

 Geometry is the study of shapes and their properties.
 Spiders are born knowing how to design and spin a web.
 Each species of spider spins a unique design.
 Have your student research the geometrical parts of a spider web design and learn to identify components such as the bridge thread, radius threads, auxiliary spiral, and signal line.
-If your student is so inclined, he can try to draw or “spin” his own web using a wire coat hanger stretched into a circle and some yarn.
+If your student is so inclined, they can try to draw or “spin” their own web using a wire coat hanger stretched into a circle and some yarn.

 2) Seasons of Symmetry

 When one half of an object is the mirror image of the other half, the object is said to have symmetry.
 Teach your student to look for different types of symmetry in nature to extend their knowledge and understanding of shapes and patterns.
 These may include wallpaper symmetry, fractal symmetry, and radial symmetry.
 During outdoor activities, you can challenge your student to search for examples of items in nature that have these types of symmetry.
 This activity can be continued throughout the year.
 Keep a running list of items they find in the places you visit and as the seasons change.
 The list may include butterfly wings, sunflowers, tree leaves, honeycomb, spider webs, snowflakes, nautilus shells, sea stars, peacocks, people, and even foods such as romanesco broccoli, pineapple, and the inside of a kiwi when sliced in half.
 Just be warned that, once your student is aware of it, they may begin to point out symmetry in everything they see!